6gbluewind/BAT-Net-RNAfold/README.md

 * TensorFlow: 1.4.0
 * CPU (multi-core is better)
 * memory (more than 4 GB memory is better)
-* 64-bit Windows Operating Systems
+* 64-bit Windows Operating Systems / Ubuntu 16.04 System or more latest edition

 ### Data
 * Benchmark dataset is illustrated in [1].
 These five datasets contain totally 2493 annotated RNA sequences.
 These datasets are downloaded from RNA STRAND database website.